AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 option without parameter turns the rule ON with all the previously specified parameters, if any.

-Note that a rule parameter should be a subprogram name but not the name defined by a subprogram renaming declaration.
-Note also, that if a rule parameter does not denote the name of an existing subprogram or if it denotes a name defined by a subprogram renaming declaration, the parameter itself is (silently) ignored and does not have any effect except for turning the rule ON.
+Note that if a rule parameter does not denote the name of an existing subprogram, the parameter itself is (silently) ignored and does not have any effect except for turning the rule ON.

 Note also, that the rule does not make any overload resolution, so if a rule parameter refers to more than one overloaded subprograms, the rule will treat